Her Story

 A Shore Kid with Big Dreams

 Grew up in Belmar, surfing before she could cook.
 Applied to the University of Miami's marine biology program with dreams of becoming Jacques Cousteau's assistant.
 The Shore was never background — it was foundation.
-Everything she would go on to build was rooted in this place, this water, this community.

 1982